isaacbernat/panepond/README.md

 ==================================
 Features
 --------
 ATM this is very WIP.
-Just displaying a grid and a static cursor.
+Just displaying a grid and a moveable cursor.

 Run this
 --------